zolrath/wemux/README.md

   For a complete list, type `wemux help` (or `wemux h`)

 ## Multi-Host Capabilities
-  wemux supports specifying a specific session hostname via `wemux name
+  wemux supports specifying the wemux session hostname via `wemux name
   <hostname>`.
 This allows multiple hosts on the same machine to host their own
   independent wemux sessions with their own clients.